EIN-lab/pupillometry-raspi/DEEPLABCUT.md

 deeplabcut.analyze_videos(config_path, [‘path_of_video_to_be_analyzed’], save_as_csv=True)
 ```

-Labelled videos can be created after analysis for a visual assessment of performance using the command:
+Once all videos have been analyzed, labelled videos can be created for a visual assessment of performance using the following command and press “Enter”.
+This will generate the labelled videos and save them into the folder of the original MP4 videos.

 ```python
 deeplabcut.create_labeled_video(config_path, ['path_of_previously_analyzed_video'])